department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/Household section redesign/ReadMe.md

 - HEC team (especially Stacey Echols) also has heard this section is painful and is eager to update to improve completion rate (in their mind this is next after short form)

 ## Desired User Outcomes
-- Applicants will be able to proceed through the application easier and confidently
+- Applicants will be able to proceed through the application easily and confidently
-- Applicants will be better prepared to complete the application the first time
+- Applicants will be better prepared to complete the application the first time, without having to save and return

 ## Undesired User Outcomes
 - Applicants will be more confused and unable to complete the application